-Train from Venice to Florence
+Venice to Florence train times

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-Amenities on Trains from Venice to Florence
+Amenities on the Freccia trains between Venice to Florence

 Many of Trenitalia’s Frecciargento AV trains make the daily journey between Venice and Florence in just 2 hours and 5 minutes, traveling up to 155 miles per hour.

 Italy’s high-speed trains are equipped with air conditioning and electrical outlets at your seat to charge devices.
 There is Wi-Fi on trains, but the signal will drop in tunnels and at stations.
 Expect a cafe car on every train, as well as food cart that brings snacks, sandwiches and beverages to your seat.
 At the end of each car you’ll find a restroom and plenty of racks to store large luggage.

 Santa Lucia station, also known as Venezia S. Lucia, is the city’s central train station.
 Located across the Grand Canal from the historic Santa Croce district, Santa Lucia station provides high-speed train service to international and Italian destinations, as well as slower regional service to towns and cities throughout northeast Italy.